yeokm1/yeokm1.github.io-hugo/content/post/2021/07/dme-theory-teardown-dme-890/index.md

 Quite a lot of thought went into a DME infrastructure as a whole.
 Something supposedly simple to use the DME actually has a lot going on behind the scenes to make it work.

 The frequencies that are chosen in the system are clearly not selected on a whim.
-The entire system design was designed with the avionics implementation on the aircraft in mind too.
+The entire system was designed with the avionics implementation on the aircraft in mind too.

-It's clear also RF and avionics design work is an extremely complex task.
+It's clear that RF and avionics design work is an extremely complex task.
 Such a product definitely took a non-trivial amount of time and skill-sets of a team of people to develop.
-Furthermore this was developed in the late 1970s without the benefit of modern tools and easily accessible knowledge of today.
+Furthermore, this was developed in the late 1970s without the benefit of modern tools and easily accessible knowledge of today.

-Now my next curiosity, how does a contemporary implementation of an avionics DME system work with the benefit of faster processors and more integrated surface mount technology?
+Now my next curiosity, how does a contemporary implementation of an avionics DME system work with the benefit of better tech like faster processors and more integrated surface mount technology?